 - To have property returned when it is no longer needed in evidence.

 - To be notified if a prisoner is released or escapes, upon request.

 - To contact the Department of Justice to complain about any concerns you may have about your treatment as a crime victim.

-- To request an order for an offender to submit to a test for sexually transmitted diseases or HIV test.
-The right to request this is limited to offenses where the law allows.
+- To request, where the law allows, an order for an offender to submit to a test for sexually transmitted diseases or HIV test

 Witnesses Have the Right:

 - To request information from the district attorney about the final outcome of the case.